 Monuments and Memorials

-The California Korean War Veterans Memorial was dedicated Aug.
-1, 1998.
+The California Korean War Veterans Memorial was dedicated August 1, 1998.
 The memorial is a composition of 16 individual granite five-foot monoliths arranged to form a circle.
-Each monolith contains the names of 2,495 Californians who gave their life fighting in the Korean War.
+These 16 granite monoliths combined contain the total names of the 2,495 Californians who gave their lives fighting in the Korean War.
 The memorial was sponsored by a number of veteran service organizations, individuals and corporations.

 The 11th Airborne Memorial is a granite and bronze monument that was dedicated on May 11, 2002, in honor of all airborne soldiers.
 The sculptor was William Porteus, a member of the 511th unit.

 The Medal of Honor is the highest award for valor in action against an enemy force that can be bestowed upon an individual serving in the Armed Services of the United States.
 Recipients receive the Medal of Honor from the president on behalf of Congress.
 It was first awarded during the Civil War and eligibility criteria for the Medal of Honor have changed over time.

 Seaman William Troy (1871 Korean Campaign).
 He received the Medal of Honor while serving in the U.S. Navy for actions on board the USS Colorado during the capture of the Korean forts, June 11, 1871.
 Troy died in 1907 and is memorialized in Section M-1, Site 53.